Sampling to Distill: Knowledge Transfer from Open-World Data: Methodology

-\textbf{(b) Data outlier score.} The label space of the two data domains is different, so there are edge data, which may affect the student's learning and need to be excluded.
-For example, we try to exclude data like tigers from the real class of cats, as shown in the orange part of Stage 1 in Figure~\ref{fig2}.
-Firstly we separate the data according to the classes predicted by the teacher.
-Each class is clustered to explore the intra-class relationships through prototype learning.
-Then we refer to a group of $C\!K$ data sampling prototypes, \ie, $\left \{ \mu_{c,k}\in \mathbb{R}^{1 \times C} \right \} _{c,k=1}^{C, K} $, which are based solely on the subcenter of target classes. $c$ is the $c$-th class, and $K$ is a hyperparameter that represents the number of prototypes defined for each class.
-After clustering \cite{johnson2019billion}, the prediction results of the $c$-th class can be expressed as $K$ prototypes as $\left \{ \mu_{c,k} \right \} _{k=1}^{K}$, which reflect the intra-class relationship of the data predicted as class $c$.
-To calculate the outlier of data in class $c$, the predictions of these data are expressed as $\rho _{i,c} = p_{i}$, which couples the predictions and class information.
-According to the predictions and the prototype centers of the class $c$, the intra-class outliers of $i$-th data can be calculated as $\tilde{o}_{i}=\textstyle \sum_{k=1}^{K} \cos(\rho _{i,c}, \mu_{c,k}) $, where $\cos$ denotes the cosine similarity.
-Similar to the above, we select the maximum value for normalization.
-As a result, the outlier score can be calculated as: $so_{i} \! =\! \frac{\tilde{o}_{i}}{\left |\max\left \{\tilde{o} \right \} \right | }$.
+\textbf{(b) Data Outlier Score.} The data distribution of the substitution data and the original data is different.
+Therefore, the confusing edge data should be excluded, \ie, the data with different distributions but also predicted as the same target class.
+For example, a tiger is predicted as the class of cat, as shown in the orange part of Stage 1 in Figure~\ref{fig2}.
+We first separate the teacher predictions according to the predicted classes as $\rho _{i,c}= {p_{i}\in c}$.
+For each class, $\rho _{i,c}$ is clustered \cite{johnson2019billion} to explore the intra-class relationships through $k$ layering as $\mu_{c,k}$.
+Then the prediction features for the whole unlabeled dataset can be expressed as a group of $CK$ prototypes as $\left \{ \mu_{c,k}\in \mathbb{R}^{1 \times C} \right \} _{c,k=1}^{C, K} $, where $c$ denotes the $c$-th class, and $K$ denotes the hyperparameter representing the number of prototypes for each class.
+The prototype centers of the $c$-th class can be expressed as $\left \{ \mu_{c,k} \right \} _{k=1}^{K}$.
+The outlier of each unlabeled data $x_i$ can be calculated with the sum of the prototype centers of its class as $\tilde{o}_{i}=\textstyle \sum_{k=1}^{K} \cos(\rho _{i,c}, \mu_{c,k}) $, where $\cos$ denotes the cosine similarity metric.
+Similar to the confidence score, we select the maximum value $\max\!\left \{\tilde{o} \right \} $ for normalization.
+As a result, the outlier score can be calculated as: $so_{i} = \frac{\tilde{o}_{i}}{\left |\max\left \{\tilde{o} \right \} \right | }$.